JeSappelleRoot/PDFTool/README.md

 # PDFTool

 PDFTool is a simple tool to manage pdf files, write in Python 3.
-You can :
+With PDFTool you can :
 -merge PDF files together
 -split a PDF to get a specific page or split all pages of a PDF document
 -extract text or image for a document
 -get info about a PDF file

-Except for the merging action, you can specify a folder.
-So, PDFTool will loop on each PDF inside the source folder.

 ## Requirements

 PDFTool use the following python modules :
 - `os` to launch system command
+- `re` to use regex search (in getInfo function)
 - `glob` to find all PDF files if a folder is gived in source (`glob.glob(f"{src}/*.pdf")` for example in mergeTool function)
 - `argparse` to parse arguments in command line
 - `PyPDF2` to have fun with PDF files
+- `fitz` to extract pictures and text from PDF
+- `Path` from `pathlib` to get parent folder of a file
 ### Requirements file
 ```
 PyPDF2==1.26.0
 PyMuPDF==1.14.16
 ```
-Just run `pip3 install -r requirements.txt` to get all modules needed by PDFTool
+Just run `pip3 install -r requirements.txt` to install all modules needed by PDFTool

 # About functionalities of PDFTool